Delemangi/finki-scraper/README.md

 ## Running

-You may optionally pass arguments to the below to override which scrapers are run.
+You may optionally pass arguments to the below commands to override which scrapers are run.

 ### Running (Docker)